Kennedy Yanko

 Biography

-Her work is included in the permanent collections of the Albertina Museum, Vienna (AT); the Bunker Artspace, West Palm Beach (FL); Rubell Museum, Miami (FL); Ståhl Collection, Norrköping (SE); and Stora Wäsby Sculpture Park, Stockholm (SE).
+Her work is in numerous public and private collections, including Albertina Museum, Vienna (AT); the Brooklyn Museum (NY); Bunker Artspace, West Palm Beach (FL); Firestorm Foundation, Stockholm (SE); Rubell Museum, Miami (FL); Museum of Fine Arts, Boston (MA); Pérez Art Museum, Miami (FL); Ståhl Collection, Norrköping (SE); and The Norton Museum, West Palm Beach (FL), among others.

 CV